dbohdan/s2png/README.md

 [on SourceForge](http://sourceforge.net/projects/s2png/).
 I started this fork to fix a problem that caused s2png 0.01 to segfault when compiled on a modern operating system.
 The fork has since accumulated various bug fixes and improvements.
-Most recently, I have ported it to Rust, which, among other things, makes it easier to distribute s2png as a static binary.
-The fork remains data-compatible with the original (if you don't use the toy encryption feature).
+Most recently, I have ported it to Rust.
+Among other things, this makes it easier to distribute s2png as a static binary.
+The fork remains data-compatible with the original if you don't use the toy encryption feature.

 ## Installation